lsimone/test-amd-bundle/README.md

 }
 ```

-I am trying to find a way to tell webpack where to find 'ApiClient', 'model/ActivityTaxonomy' and the other modules by using the default import (AMD), because
+I am trying to find a way to tell webpack where to find 'ApiClient', 'model/ActivityTaxonomy' and the other modules by using the default import (AMD)